A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Third period

-The third, most brilliant period in the history of Roman architecture begins with the capture of sovereignty over the republic by Augustus and continues until the death of Emperor Hadrian, that is, until 138 AD.
+The third, most brilliant period in the history of Roman architecture begins with the seizure of sovereignty over the republic by Augustus and continues until the death of Emperor Hadrian, that is, until 138 AD.

 The fourth period